evmar/retrowin32/HACKING.md

 The above commands cover the main things you'd build.
 The full configuration is specified via Rust "features" in the `-F` flag when building.

-To choose the x86 emulation strategy, you must pick one of:
+To choose the x86 emulation strategy, you must disable the default features (by passing `--no-default-features`) and then pick one of:

 - `x86-emu`: retrowin32's own x86 emulator
 - `x86-64`: generate x86-64 code, requires x86 CPU or Rosetta
 - `x86-unicorn`: use [Unicorn](https://www.unicorn-engine.org/) (effectively
-  QEMU) for x86 emulation (note: probably broken at this point)
+  QEMU) for x86 emulation (note: this has bitrotted and is broken now)

 To choose the rendering strategy, there is one further toggle: